cryogen-project/cryogen/README.md

 ## Deploying Your Site

 The generated static content will be found under the `resources/public` folder.
 Simply copy the content to a static folder for a server such as Nginx or Apache and your site is now ready for service.
+You can re-generate the content by running `lein run`.

 A sample Nginx configuration that's placed in `/etc/nginx/sites-available/default` can be seen below: